s-vdg/s-vdg.github.io/content/project/algorithms-for-swarms-distributed-computing-meets-dynamical-systems/index.md

 ---
 title: "Algorithms for swarms: Distributed Computing meets Dynamical Systems"
 date: 2023-04-19T09:08:24.182Z
-summary: Investigation the capabilities and limitations of local, distributed strategies for swarms of mobile robots using methods from dynamical systems theory.
+summary: Investigation of the capabilities and limitations of local, distributed strategies for swarms of mobile robots using methods from dynamical systems theory.
 draft: false